 About Jeremy A. Cooney

-Chairman of Committee on Cities 2
+Chairman of Committee on Procurement and Contracts

 Democrat, Working Families Democrat, Working Families

-Prior to running for public office, Senator Cooney served as the senior director for community relations with Empire State Development under Governor Andrew M. Cuomo.
-At ESD, he helped lead public affairs for large scale economic development projects.
+Senator Cooney began his career working on Capitol Hill for the late U.S. Congresswoman Louise Slaughter and later served as chief of staff for the City of Rochester.
+Prior to running for public office, Senator Cooney served as the senior director for community relations with Empire State Development (ESD).
+At ESD, he helped lead public affairs for large-scale economic development projects.

 Senator Cooney earned his B.A. with honors from Hobart College and his J.D. from Albany Law School.
-He is married to Dr. Diane Lu, a urologic surgeon with the University of Rochester Medical Center.
+He resides in the City of Rochester and is married to Dr. Diane Lu, a urologic surgeon at the University of Rochester Medical Center.